-IDOC policies PREA-01 which includes the attachment "Staving Safe-A Guide for Offender Conduct", PREA-02, PREA-03, CCF TV channel 11 and the Offender Handbook were reviewed and address the requirements of this standard.
+IDOC policies PREA-01, which includes the attachment "Staying Safe-A Guide for Offender Conduct", PREA-02, PREA-03, and the Offender Handbook were reviewed and address the requirements of this standard.
 Policies are in place to ensure multiple internal and external ways for offenders to report sexual abuse and sexual harassment, retaliation by other offenders or staff for reporting sexual abuse or sexual harassment and staff neglect or violation of responsibilities that may have contributed to such incidents.
-PREA reporting methods are explained by staff to offenders at intake, during orientation, in the PREA brochures, handouts, television presentations and on posters displayed throughout the facility.
-According to interviews with a random sample of staff and offenders, an offender may report an incident of sexual abuse, sexual threats or any act of retaliation verbally or in writing, anonymously and from third parties.
+PREA reporting methods are explained by staff to offenders at intake, during orientation (with a video presentation), in the PREA brochures, handouts, unit television presentations and on posters displayed throughout the facility.
+According to interviews with staff and offenders, an offender may report an incident of sexual abuse, sexual threats or any act of retaliation verbally or in writing, anonymously and from third parties.
 Staff members were also aware of ways they could report privately the sexual abuse and sexual harassment of offenders.
 Verbal reports are promptly documented.
-Offenders can report a PREA incident to any staff member in person, in writing or by using the kiosk system (electronic mail).
+Offenders can report a PREA violation/incident to any staff member in person, in writing or by using the kiosk system (electronic mail).
+The kiosk system also has a mailbox specifically for this purpose.
 Offenders may report allegations in writing to the IDOC Ombudsman Office as an outside agency.
-Offenders at CCF are not detained solely for civil immigration purposes.
-Based on a review of policies, procedures, observations, brochures and posters, as well as interviews with a random sample of staff and offenders, the facility is considered compliant with this standard.
+Offenders at NCF are not detained solely for civil immigration purposes.
+Based on a review of policies, procedures, brochures and posters, observations and interviews with staff and offenders, the facility is considered compliant with this standard.